-(2) Remote and incidental contingencies.
-For purposes of determining and amortizing bond issuance premium, if a bond provides for a contingency that is remote or incidental (within the meaning of § 1.1275-2(h)), the contingency is taken into account under the rules for remote and incidental contingencies in § 1.1275-2(h).

-(f) Example.
-The following example illustrates the rules of this section.
+- (ii) Mandatory sinking fund provision.
+Notwithstanding paragraph (e)(3)(i) of this section, if a debt instrument is subject to a mandatory sinking fund provision described in §1.1272-1(c)(3), the issuer must determine the payment schedule by assuming that a pro rata portion of the debt instrument will be called under the sinking fund provision. - (4) Remote and incidental contingencies.
+For purposes of determining the amount of bond issuance premium and allocating bond issuance premium among accrual periods, if a bond provides for a contingency that is remote or incidental (within the meaning of §1.1275-2(h)), the issuer takes the contingency into account under the rules for remote and incidental contingencies in §1.1275-2(h). - (f) Example.
+The following example illustrates the rules of this section: